PT challenge: Validation of ShapeFit on large-volume, high-resolution mocks: Additional tests

 As anticipated in table \ref{tab:methodology_all_set-ups} we perform a suite of tests to the blind PT challenge data to quantify the effect of our different model ingredients on the inferred parameters.
 These tests include the impact of i) the geometric correction, ii) including the second order loop correction, iii) dialing the allowed prior range on the shot noise amplitude, iv) choosing a certain bias prescription, v) varying the maximum wave-number used for the analysis, $k_\mathrm{max}$ and vi) including or not the hexadecapole.
 A few representative cases are illustrated in figures \ref{fig:main-results-tests1} to \ref{fig:main-results-tests-kmax}.

 Figure \ref{fig:main-results-tests1} addresses points i) and ii); it shows that the effect of including second-order loop corrections is completely negligible, even for a large survey volume of $566\Gpcoverh^3$.
 The central values for the parameters are affected at the sub-percent level and the error bars are unaffected.
 On the other hand, the effect of the geometric correction is very important, but only for $m$, which induces a shift in $m$ of $2\sigma$ when is not taken into account.
-As expected, the other parameters are unaffected by this correction.
-This effect is driven by the largest scales: when excluding the large scales by increasing $k_\mathrm{min}$ to $0.02\hoverMpc$ we find that the effect of the geometric correction becomes negligible ($\Delta m \sim \mathcal{O}(10^{-5})$) at the expense of increasing the error on $m$ by $58\%$ (from $\sigma_m = 0.007$ to $\sigma_m = 0.012$).
+As expected, the other parameters are relatively unaffected by this correction.
+This effect is driven by the largest scales: when excluding the large scales by increasing $k_\mathrm{min}$ to $0.02\hoverMpc$ we find that the effect of the geometric correction is reduced by a factor 5 (towards $\Delta m \sim \mathcal{O}(10^{-3})$), which is of same order of magnitude as the $1\sigma$ precision we find for $m$.

 Figure \ref{fig:main-results-tests-SN} displays the impact of varying the amplitude of shot noise as a free parameter.
 Blue contours show the Poisson prediction with a Gaussian prior of 1\% standard deviation, whereas for the orange contour this is increased up to 30\%.
 When the shot noise prior is relaxed from 1\% to 30\% strong degeneracies appear with other bias parameters, mostly $b_{s^2}$ and $\sigma_\mathrm{FoG}$, which make the multi-dimensional posteriors highly non-Gaussian.
 As a consequence, the marginalized low-dimensional posteriors become moderately shifted, and the constraints on cosmological parameters degrade significantly, as shown.
 In terms of cosmology this degradation in statistical precision highly impacts $h$ and $A_s$, and mildly $\Omega_m$.
 Thus, we conclude that the choice of the prior around the shot noise amplitude may not severely impact the inferred means of cosmology, but their errors, which in addition tend to become less Gaussian.